Thel101/K6_Project/README.md

 ## Project Structure

-- `aump.js` — k6 script for API testing, including checks for endpoints such as documents API.
-- `homepage.js` — k6 script for simulating user flows like login and dashboard access, with checks for HTTP status and HTML content.
+- `aump.js` — k6 script for simulating user flows like login and dashboard access, with checks for HTTP status and HTML content.
 - `summary.html` — Generated HTML report summarizing test results.

 ## How to Run Tests